rmylonas/MetaDB/README.md

     ).absolutePath
 ```

-##### create and deploy your war file:
+##### create and deploy war file:

-create a *.war* file with your settings by executing following command from your MetaDB folder:
+create a *.war* file with your settings by executing following command from MetaDB folder:
 ```
 grails war
 ```

-copy the *.war* file to your tomcat *webapps* folder.
+copy the *.war* file to your local tomcat *webapps* folder.

 access the main page and login as administrator
 ```